Find Affordable College Courses

 Muncie, IN

-Ball State University did quite well in this year’s ranking of the best places for health professions students to get a master’s degree.
-It came in at #6 on the list.
-Located in the city of Muncie, Ball State is a public school with a very large student population.
+Ball State University landed the #6 spot in the 2023 rankings for the best value master’s degree health professions programs.
+Located in the small city of Muncie, Ball State is a public college with a fairly large student population.

 In-state tuition fees for graduate students at Ball State are $10,144 per year.

-As a testament to the quality of education it offers, Ball State also is in the top 20% of our Best Health Professions Master’s Degree Schools in Indiana ranking.
+In addition to its great value ranking, Ball State is in the top 20% of all schools on our Best Health Professions Master’s Degree Schools in Indiana list.

 Read More…

-Bethel University - Mishawaka did quite well in this year’s ranking of the best places for health professions students to get a master’s degree.
-It came in at #8 on the list.
+Bethel University - Mishawaka came in at #8 in this year’s edition of the Best Value Health Professions Master’s Degree Schools in Indiana ranking.
 Bethel University is a small private not-for-profit school located in the city of Mishawaka.

 In-state tuition fees for graduate students at Bethel University are $7,880 per year.